Math Fact Fluency at Home Without Timed Tests

 Best way to use this guide

 This page is for parents who want practical ways to build math fact fluency at home without turning basic practice into a miniature stress ceremony.
 Use these methods to make practice calmer, steadier, and more useful.
-If your child still struggles despite consistent low-pressure work, move into the stronger support pages linked below.
+If your child still struggles despite consistent low-stress math fluency practice, move into the stronger support pages linked below.

 Why timed tests can backfire